CT 32a

 New London - Waterford

 In New London and Waterford, Route 32A was applied to a 3.19-mile stretch of Williams Street and Old Norwich Road.
-As with the Windham Route 32A, this route was previously part of Route 32, and was created when the new Route 32 (four-lane Mohegan Avenue) was constructed.
-Route 32A was cancelled in 1943.
+As with the Windham Route 32A, this route was previously part of Route 32.
+In the late 1930s, work began on a bypass of this stretch of Route 32, notorious for steep hills and narrow, sharp curves.
+In summer 1939, two of the four lanes on Mohegan Avenue, the new Route 32, opened to traffic.
+In 1940 work was complete; Mohegan Avenue became the new Route 32, and Route 32A was assigned to the old route.